polygenea/polygenea.github.io/constructor-notation-serialisation.md

 ## Encoding an integer

-Integer values are encoded using a standard base-10 representation with the ASCII decimal digits.
+Integer values (excepting &minus;1) are encoded using a standard base-10 representation with the ASCII decimal digits.
 They always match the regular expression `-?(0|[1-9][0-9]*)`.

 It is RECOMMENDED that the value −1 be encoded as the empty string, but implementations MAY use `-1` instead.